przemek-nowicki/node-express-template.ts/README.md

 Remember to select correct protocol befor you try to call any endpoint, "http" is used only for local development. \
 Important: swaggerUI is disabled for the production env

+## Running in production with Docker

+For the sake of readability, you may build an image with custom name i.e. **net.ts**, go to the root project (where the Dockerfile is) and execute:
+`docker build -t net.ts .`
+When done, execute the docker run command to create a container from a net.ts image and starts the container with all the required environment variables:
+`docker run --rm -it -e NODE_ENV='production' -e API_KEY_TOKEN='your-api-token' net.ts`
+That's it, you just ran the app in production mode.

 ## Known issues